SAP ASAP/PMI PMP Certified Project Management

 Often handed very large budgets, often in the tens of millions of dollars, the project manager must:

-- Understand the full scope of the project as originally envisioned in the SOW and know when and how to diplomatically add or take away scope as the project progresses.
+- Understand the full scope of the project as originally envisioned in the SOW and all of which where derived from a signed-off Project Charter, and know when and how to diplomatically add or take away scope as the project progresses.

 This often involves sometimes contentious negotiations with often demanding clients who don't understand why all the pre-project scoping, such as business process requirements analysis, did not yield a perfect scope.

 - Set up an ideal Project Implementation environment, without which, the project is assured of failure.

 The SAP ASAP implementation methodology provides a wealth of project environment set up checklists, "how to" guides and other project facilitation tools, all of which imply the expenditure of limited project funds.

 The project manager must work closely with the client and other service providers to ensure things such as office space, IT equipment and services and other logistics related items are provided.

 - Part of setting up the ideal SAP Implementation Environment, regardless of model, is setting up and ensuring the use of the SAP Solution Manager.